ilya-4real/ilya-4real/README.md

-### Hi there 👋
+### Hey👋

 My name is **Ilya**.
-I am **backend python dev**
+I am **back-end dev**

-A little bit about myself:

-- 🔭 I’m currently working with FastAPI⚡ web framework
+Currently working with:
-- 👯 I’m looking to collaborate on python experts
+- python 🐍
+- FastAPI and other asynchronous frameworks ⚡

+But deep down I am a Rust enjoyer, So don't be surprised to see memory management and borrowing in one conversation with me 😃 Also I have some experience in classic ML and a bit in neural networks 🤖

-- 📫 How to reach me: ilya.chernishyov@gmail.com
+Contact me: ilya.chernishyov@gmail.com